Ardhanarishvara: Androgynous Portrayal of Shiva and Parvati

 The male half is depicted with broad shoulders, a flat masculine chest, and muscular thighs.
 He has a wider body that may be smeared with ashes.
-He bears the recognizable aspects of Shiva such as serpents, matted dreadlocks, a crescent moon with the river Goddess Ganga flowing through his hair.
-North Indian images may portray the male aspect half-nude and ithyphallic, however, South Indian portrayals always have the loins covered with a garment.
-Half of the third eye may be on the male side of the forehead or a full third-eye may be shared by both halves of the deity.
+He bears the recognizable aspects of Shiva such as serpents, matted dreadlocks, and a crescent moon with the river Goddess Ganga flowing through his hair.
+North Indian images may portray the male aspect as half-nude and ithyphallic, however, South Indian portrayals always have the loins covered with a garment.
+Half of the third eye may be on the male side of the forehead or a full third eye may be shared by both halves of the deity.

 Shakti, the Female Aspect